joyceliaoo/Bravo/README.md

 ## base case
 - there is no treasure
 - the explorer is at the treasure
-- No possible new next step exists
+- no path to a treasure

 ## English or pseudocode description of algorithm
 <!--